arushi011/Javascript-Jquery/README.md

 1. Web browsers have special piece of software inside them called " JavaScript Enterpreter" and its job is to sun Javascript code that appears within page

-2. Javascript is aninterpreted language which doesn't need to be compiled as the code gets dirrectly interpreted by browser
+2. Javascript is an interpreted language which doesn't need to be compiled as the code gets dirrectly interpreted by browser

-More to post..
-Happy Coding..
 :blush: :blush:

+## Javascript Good Practices